Domain (2016 film): Plot

 The trio goes outside, where they find themselves on a rooftop in the middle of a city that shows no sign of a virus.
 They also see guards standing by the exit.
 Boston willingly serves as a distraction so Phoenix and Denver can escape together.
 They find an office containing their personal information but before they can flee Nadine appears and holds them at gunpoint.
 She reveals that this was all an experiment to save the world and that all participants were prisoners who were chosen because they were unlikely to reveal their criminal pasts and were also likely to believe the hoax and use the isolation as an opportunity to reinvent themselves.
 The experiment was going well until they blocked Orlando and the footage was leaked to the outside world.
 They were also taken to the rooms after being drugged.
 The government cancelled the experiment, in part due to public outrage because the prisoners were unaware of the experiment and the belief that the bunkers were too nice for prisoners.
 Nadine reveals that each of them were in prison for murder.
-Atlanta killed her children, Houston was a gang member who killed 20 peoples, Chicago was a sex worker who murdered his clients, Boston killed his brothers after a bank robbery, and Denver is a sociopathic serial killer who chose his victims from dating websites.
-Phoenix and Denver are tazered into unconsciousness and awake restrained on opposite sides of the room.
+Atlanta killed her children, Houston was a gang member who killed twenty people, Chicago was a sex worker who murdered his clients, Boston killed his brothers after a bank robbery, and Denver is a sociopathic serial killer who chose his victims from dating websites.
+Phoenix and Denver are tasered into unconsciousness and awake restrained on opposite sides of the room.
 They talk and Denver reveals that he was relatively aware that this was an experiment, but kept quiet because he found it entertaining.
 He also found Phoenix to be the most special of his targets, as she was unattainable.
 They are taken back to their bunkers, where it's shown that everyone other than Chicago is still alive.
 Orlando is shot and killed after he tries charging the guards.
 The film ends with Phoenix reciting a prayer Atlanta had given her earlier as each prisoner is shown reacting differently to the revelations, ranging from despair (Atlanta) to ambivalence (Denver).